October 2019 feedback

 Reformer 112 - 14 Oct.
 (Switzerland)

-I recieved the cab on last friday and used it straight away the same day.
+I received the cab on last Friday and used it straight away the same day.
 Of course the jury hasn't spoken it's final verdict, but so far I like it.

 -It's really light and portable